Falsified Medicines Directive (FMD)

 Persons selling human medicines online without MHRA registration and / or not displaying the EU common logo can be sentenced to up to two years in prison, or fined, or both.

 In the UK, the General Pharmaceutical Council (GPhC) already operates a different (voluntary) pharmacy logo scheme for pharmacies registered with it.
 Further information is available here.
 Note: This voluntary scheme is not a substitute for the EU common logo.

 New safety features

-From 9 February 2019, market authorisation holders are required to place two new safety features on most prescription medicine packaging intended for human use.
-These include a unique identifier in the form of a two-dimension barcode which can be scanned at various points along the supply chain to determine its authenticity and an anti-tampering device.
+From 9 February 2019, market authorisation holders are required to place two new safety features on all new packs of prescription medicines placed on the market in Europe from February 2019 onwards intended for human use.
+These include a unique identifier (UI) in the form of a 2D data matrix (barcode) which can be scanned at various points along the supply chain to determine its authenticity and an anti-tamper device (ATD).